The 7 Best Etsy Alternatives To Increase Sales In 2022

 - Limited payment options

-- Limited customization and features
+- Limited store customization and features

-- No marketplace
+- No built-in audience

 Square Online Store vs Etsy